thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher - Instagram automation panel
 :
+-	06:53:23 PM 02 01 --> some error with following having username kriti.sanon143
 -	06:14:16 PM 02 01 --> some error with following having username pure.python
 -	06:06:25 PM 02 01 --> some error with following having username realshrutihaasan
 -	06:04:10 PM 02 01 --> some error with following having username manushi.chillar.insta